MicrosoftDocs/winrt-api/windows.services.store/storecontext_requestdownloadandinstallstorepackagesasync_435433203.md

 ## -parameters
 ### -param storeIds
-The Store IDs of the DLC packages to install.
+The Store IDs of the DLC add-on packages to install.

 ### -param storePackageInstallOptions
 An object that specifies the install options for the operation.